ably-labs/Ableye/README.md

 * Can create realtime clients
 * Can close realtime clients
 * Can set a default channel for a realtime client
+* Can subscribe to all messages on a channel
+* Can unsubscribe from all messages on a channel

 TODO:

-* Subscribe a client to a channel
-* Unsubscribe a client to a channel
 * Publish to a channel
 * Display messages received on a channel
+* Display channel presence information
 * Add some nice graphics

 ## Setup